kingluddite/web-dev-notes/full-stack/graphql/032n-andrew-meade-graphql/01-part-basics/02-schema-queries/06-graphql-queries.md

 * **note** The resolver function does get called with some **arguments** which we will ignore for now

 ## Done
 * Whew!
-We are fininished writing our query and resolver
+We are finished writing our query and resolver
 * What next?

 ## Start up our server and query for that data